null

 080317-mw-0794-0.jpg

-Spring time is almost here, and now is the perfect time to begin prepping for a lush, weed-free lawn to enjoy throughout the season!
+Spring time is almost here, and now is the perfect time to begin prepping for a lush, weed-free lawn to enjoy throughout the year!
 Before applying any products, you’ll want to first give your lawn a thorough inspection and clean up; picking up the debris left by winter.
-Begin by raking up any dead leaves, twigs, branches and grass.
+Begin by raking up dead leaves, twigs, branches and grass.
 Then, if necessary, thatch and aerate your lawn.

 Once your seed has been put down, new grass will emerge between seven and 21 days, depending on the grass variety and growing temperatures.
 Grass seed can be planted early, before growing temperatures are optimal.
 Watering is very important after seeding.
 Make sure the soil stays consistently moist.
 Your lawn will probably require less watering this time of year, due to the spring rains and cooler temperatures.
 When things warm up, you will need to water more frequently.
-Now sit back and watch your beautiful lawn take root, green up, and flourish!